Part 6: Defending Against NaN Without Defensive Programming Hell

 Pattern 2: Separate “invalid” from “zero” with a result type

-In Java, you can use a sealed interface to create a true disjunctive type (see my post on disjunctive types for the full story):
+In Java, you can use a sealed interface to construct a true disjunctive type, of which I have written a longer post for the full story:

 sealed interface CalcResult permits CalcResult.Valid, CalcResult.Invalid {